ishibaki/symmetry_paper/manuscript/0_metadata/meta1.md

 ---
-title: Cell chirality determines the left- or right-handed rotational directions of embryonic hindgut in *Drosophila*
+title: Statistical validation verifies that enantiomorphic states of cell chirality are determinant dictating the left- or right-handed direction of the hindgut rotation in *Drosophila*
-author: Tomoki Ishibashi, Mikiko Inaki, Kenji Matsuno^\*^
+author: Tomoki Ishibashi ^1^, Mikiko Inaki ^2^, Kenji Matsuno^2,\*^
 keywords: [Drosophila, cell chirality, left-right asymmetric development]

 titlepage: true